Raven paradox: Paradox

 By the same reasoning, this statement is evidence that (2) if something is not black then it is not a raven.
 But since (as above) this statement is logically equivalent to (1) all ravens are black, it follows that the sight of a green apple is evidence supporting the notion that all ravens are black.
 This conclusion seems paradoxical because it implies that information has been gained about ravens by looking at an apple.

 Proposed resolutions

 Nicod's criterion says that only observations of ravens should affect one's view as to whether all ravens are black.
 Observing more instances of black ravens should support the view, observing white or coloured ravens should contradict it, and observations of non-ravens should not have any influence.

 Hempel's equivalence condition states that when a proposition, X, provides evidence in favor of another proposition Y, then X also provides evidence in favor of any proposition that is logically equivalent to Y.

-Realistically, the set of ravens is finite.
-The set of non-black things is either infinite or beyond human enumeration.
-To confirm the statement 'All ravens are black', it would be necessary to observe all ravens.
-This is difficult but possible.
-To confirm the statement 'All non-black things are non-ravens', it would be necessary to examine all non-black things.
-This is not possible.
-Observing a black raven could be considered a finite amount of confirmatory evidence, but observing a non-black non-raven would be an infinitesimal amount of evidence.

 The paradox shows that Nicod's criterion and Hempel's equivalence condition are not mutually consistent.
 A resolution to the paradox must reject at least one out of: